InsertKoinIO/koin/docs/reference/koin-core/scopes.md

 }
 ```

-With scope linking API, we can allow to resolve B's scope instance C, directly from A'scope.
+With scope linking API, we can allow to resolve B's scope instance C, directly from A's scope.
 For this we use `linkTo()` on scope instance:

 ```kotlin
 val a = koin.get<A>()